manolingam/honest_media/README.md

 	5. In case of an unsuccessful challenge, the amount staked by the reader who issued the challenge is equally divided among the contributor and the validators that voted.

 __Functionality Issues__:
-We had trouble implementing the IPFS file upload.
+We had trouble retrieving the files uploaded to IPFS.
 Adding files to IPFS does not result in any errors, but trying to access the file on IPFS using the hash, results in a timeout.
-We were successful in adding smaller sized text and image files.
+We were successful in adding and retrieving smaller sized text and image files.

 # How to use the app